Maelic/ros2_pepper/README.md

 ## Introduction

-This project contains a set of patches and scripts to compile and run ROS 1 and ROS 2 onboard a Pepper robot, without the need of a tethered computer.
+This project contains a set of patches and scripts to compile and run ROS Kinetic onboard a Pepper robot.
+It runs OctoMap on it.

 ## Pre-requirements